casprwang/dotfiles/README.md

 # Dotfiles
-A set of dotfiles for a poductive and enjoyable workstation.
+A set of configurations for a poductive and enjoyable workstation.

 ![image](https://cdn.rawgit.com/wangsongiam/dotfiles/e1319f27/demo/2017-07-10.png)
 > Working with React Web App example